afshinamighi/Courses/basecamp/week01/bc-w01-python-tutorial.md

-# Python 01: Getting Started with Computers and Python
+# Python 01: Computers and Python

 ## Introduction